IrajShroff/SonoYOLO-MedSAM2/README.md

 # SonoYOLO + MedSAM2: A Fully Automated Pipeline for Left Ventricle Detection and Segmentation in Cardiac Ultrasound Videos

 ## Abstract
 Precise evaluation of cardiac function is essential for early diagnosis, risk assessment, and treatment of cardiovascular diseases.
 Cardiac ultrasound videos are widely used for this purpose, but cardiologists need to manually delineate the regions of interest in the videos, which is a time-consuming and error-prone process.
 While many automatic video segmentation methods exist, modern deep learning-based methods require dense annotations for training, which is labor-intensive.
 Recent zero-shot segmentation models specialized for medical data such as MedSAM2 do not require such dense annotations, but they still need manual prompts (e.g., bounding boxes), which hinders automatic deployment.
-To address these challenges, we propose a fully automated pipeline for detecting and segmenting the Left Ventricle (LV) in cardiac ultrasound videos.
-The proposed pipeline (SonoYOLO + MedSAM2) consists of a detection model (SonoYOLO) obtained by finetuning YOLOv11-nano to localize the LV in each frame, and a segmentation model (MedSAM2) that receives a bounding box as a prompt and segments the LV.
-The resulting mask is then used as a prompt for the next frame, ensuring temporal consistency.
-Experiments on the EchoNet-Dynamic dataset show strong performance and generalizability without requiring dense annotations or manual prompts.
+To address these challenges, we propose a fully automated pipeline for detecting and segmenting regions of interest in cardiac ultrasound videos.
+The proposed pipeline (SonoYOLO + MedSAM2) consists of a detection model (SonoYOLO) obtained by finetuning YOLOv11-nano to localize the LV in an image, and a segmentation model (MedSAM2) that receives a bounding box as a prompt and segments the LV.
+The resulting image mask is used as a prompt to segment the next image and so on, thus achieving temporal consistency across the video.
+Experiments on EchoNet-Dynamic and EchoNet-Pediatric datasets show strong performance and generalizability of our pipeline without requiring dense annotations or manual prompts.

 ---